The Essential Power Tools List: 30 Different Types Everyone Should Own

 1. Cordless Drill

-If you’re going to purchase any power tool, you should purchase a cordless drill.
+There’s a reason this tops our power tools list because if you’re going to purchase anything, you should purchase a cordless drill.
 These drills are usually powered by a battery, which makes them very portable.
 They also have enough strength to drive screws through thicker materials, like planks of wood.

 They’re used for many different projects.
 If you need to put a hole in a wall, wood, or other challenging surfaces, this tool can do it.
 Corded options are available as well, but they are not as portable as their cordless cousins.